HsiangHung/Machine_Learning_Note/Classification/Support Vector Machine/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=(\vec{x}_&plus;&space;-&space;\vec{x}_-)\cdot&space;\frac{\vec{w}&space;}{||\vec{w}&space;||}&space;=&space;\frac{(1&plus;b)-(-1&plus;b)}{||\vec{w}||}&space;=&space;\frac{2}{||\vec{w}||}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?(\vec{x}_&plus;&space;-&space;\vec{x}_-)\cdot&space;\frac{\vec{w}&space;}{||\vec{w}&space;||}&space;=&space;\frac{(1&plus;b)-(-1&plus;b)}{||\vec{w}||}&space;=&space;\frac{2}{||\vec{w}||}" title="(\vec{x}_+ - \vec{x}_-)\cdot \frac{\vec{w} }{||\vec{w} ||} = \frac{(1+b)-(-1+b)}{||\vec{w}||} = \frac{2}{||\vec{w}||}" /></a>

 Maximize the margin width is equivalent to minimize <a href="https://www.codecogs.com/eqnedit.php?latex=||\vec{w}||" target="_blank"><img src="https://latex.codecogs.com/gif.latex?||\vec{w}||" title="||\vec{w}||" /></a>.

+## SVM

+SVM is used as a linear or non-linear classifier based on the kernel used.
+If we use a linear kernel, then the classifier and hence the prediction boundary are linear. **Best explanation I heard so far** [[GeeksForGeeks]][Advantages and Disadvantages of different Classification Models]: SVMs learn from the support vectors, unlike other machine learning models that learn from the correct and incorrect data.
+For example, suppose we have two classes – apples and oranges.
+In that case, SVM learns those examples which are rightmost in apples (an apple resembling an orange) and leftmost in oranges (an orange resembling an apple); that is, they look at the extreme cases.
+Therefore, they perform better most of the time.

 ## Cost Function